FreeTAKTeam/FreeTakServer/windowsService/README.md

 To run this program you require admin privliges

-#1 allow python.exe in firewall
+#1 allow python.exe in firewall \n
-#2 open whichever port you will be using for connections in firewall
+#2 open whichever port you will be using for connections in firewall \n
 #3 kill any program already running on whichever port you've decided to use
 #4 open CMD with admin(advisable to have green text on black background)
 #5 cd into whichever directory this file is located